-In the Twin Cities, NETZRO is taking advantage of the pandemic in unexpected ways.
+In the Twin Cities, Netzro has taken advantage of the pandemic in unexpected ways.
 With more people baking at home, the women-run company is finding ways to deliver flour blends made with spent grain from breweries and distilleries to eager people mostly stuck at home.

-NETZRO is the first outfit of its kind in the nation to take on the spent grain used in the spirit making process.
+Netzro is the first outfit of its kind in the nation to take on the spent grain used in the spirit-making process.
 It’s working with the used rye grains from Tattersall Distilling, converting the excess into edible forms of fiber and protein and working it into flour.
-And because of the brewing and distilling processes, the resulting flavor is distinctive and can impart some truly unique qualities to resulting breads, pastries, and other baked goods.
+And because of the brewing and distilling processes, the resulting flavor is distinctive and can impart some truly unique qualities to breads, pastries, and other baked goods.

 Up in Alaska, the state’s biggest brewery is using its spent grain to generate power.
-A few years back, Alaskan Brewing introduced a boiler that utilizes spent grain as a fuel source of sorts.
-The company claims to be the first on the planet to incorporate such technology and did so with some help from the USDA.
+In 2011, Alaskan Brewing introduced a boiler that utilizes spent grain as a fuel source of sorts, becoming fully operational in 2012.
+The company claimed to be the first on the planet to incorporate such technology and did so with some help from the USDA.

-The federal organization reports that the brewery is now using 65% less fuel via its brewing process.
+The federal organization reported in 2017 that the brewery has used 65% less fuel via its brewing process.
 The old grain provides the power needed to dry fresh grain in the brewery.
 And the brewery no longer has to schlep the spent grain by barge to Washington.
 It stays in house as a loop-closing energy source.

-It’ll be interesting to see the loop-closing trend spread into the spirits world and elsewhere, too.
+It’ll be interesting to see the loop-closing trend spread into the spirits world and beyond.
 So much of what we sip on requires extensive farming and that process is something we can always improve, in the name of not just sustainability, but giving back to a supremely generous planet.